Bio-X Postdoctoral Fellowships 2009

 Professor Kerwyn Huang (Bioengineering)

-My research has concentrated on the mesoscopic scale, where proteins, lipids, and their aggregates are examined as mechanical elements that respond to stresses in the environment.
-My goal is to probe the importance of physical and mechanical forces in mechanisms driving cellular organization, by integrating approaches from experimental cell biology, biochemistry, and biophysics with theoretical studies based on mechanics, statistical physics, and computational biology.
+Tristan’s research has concentrated on the mesoscopic scale, where proteins, lipids, and their aggregates are examined as mechanical elements that respond to stresses in the environment.
+His goal is to probe the importance of physical and mechanical forces in mechanisms driving cellular organization by integrating approaches from experimental cell biology, biochemistry, and biophysics with theoretical studies based on mechanics, statistical physics, and computational biology.
 As a consequence, it will benefit from natural collaborations with faculty from the Schools of Medicine and Engineering.

 FELLOWSHIPS